 Next stop: Mexico City!
 Your plane is booked and your bag is packed… or, not quite.

-Where to start?!
-First things first, remember that the weather is pretty dry and temperate with just occasional predictable showers (aka some of the best weather on the planet, in my opinion – check it out if you don’t believe me), and the altitude is likely higher than you’re used to (over 2200m).
+First things first, remember that the weather is pretty dry and temperate with occasional predictable showers — aka some of the best weather on the planet, in my opinion, check it out if you don’t believe me — and the altitude is likely higher than you’re used to (over 2200m).

-almost absolutely everything you could need below.
+almost absolutely everything you could possibly need for your trip to Mexico City below.

 Don’t stress, if you forget ANYTHING you can find it just fine in Mexico City.
 Mexico’s capital is modern, and with lots of American stores (even Walmart, if thats your thing).

 Whether you’re an obsessive perfectionist packer (like me, no shame) or a last-minute scrambler, have no fears — I’ve got you covered in this Ultimate Mexico City packing list!